abbygalelim/moshling_search_streamlit/README.md

 A summary of the moshlings you own in your garden.

+- `Your wishlist`: keep note of the moshling you are currently trying to catch.
+Double click `Show Wishlist` or `Hide Wishlist` button to show or hide this feature.
 - `Moshlings in your garden`: view the number of moshlings you own and a table of the moshlings' information.
 The information provided include their name, what set they belong to, whether you own them or not, their rarity, and the color and type of seeds that they require.
 You can click the title of each column to sort the table by that column.
 - `Stats`: view the number and names of the sets that are completed (you own all of the moshlings in that set), almost complete (you are one moshling away from completing that set), and empty (you do not own any moshlings in that set).